 Back to the problem at hand…beans and legumes are an incomplete protein

-Highly nutritious and tender.
-Aduki’s are small, tender red beans that are used extensively in Japanese, Asian cultures and macrobiotic cooking.
-They are used in stews, soups, as a sweet bean paste in mochi, and red bean ice cream.
-Energetically, aduki’s are neutral, sweet and sour.
-They nourish the Heart, Small Intestines and Spleen–they tonify, astringe and drain.
-Fabulous for edema, weight loss and diarrhea.
-Stay away from aduki if you are very thin and frail.
-Combine with barley a complete protein profile.
+Aduki beans – Highly nutritious and tender.
+Adukis are small, tender red beans that are used extensively in Japanese, Asian cultures and macrobiotic cooking.
+They are used in stews, soups, as a sweet bean paste in mochi and red bean ice cream.
+Energetically, adukis are neutral, sweet and sour.
+They nourish the Heart, Small Intestines and Spleen.
+They tonify, astringe and drain and are fabulous for treating edema, diarrhea and aiding in weight loss.
+Stay away from aduki if you are very thin, frail or Yin deficient.
+Combine adukis with barley and you get a complete protein profile.

-Lentils are members of the pea family, and native to India.
+Lentils and peas – Lentils are members of the pea family and native to India.
 They are high in calcium, magnesium, phosphorus, sulfur, vitamin A. The grow easily, don’t need to be presoaked to cook and are the easiest legume to digest.
 Great starting point if you are new to legumes.
 They are good to eat with wheat or peas to make them a complete protein.
 Lentils are neutral and sweet.
 They nourish the Heart, Kidneys, Spleen and Stomach.
 Safe for excess and deficiency conditions.
 They stimulate the adrenals and increase vitality.
 Combine with wheat berries for a full protein profile.